Parc Kellerman covers 5.6 hectares and was designed by Jacques Greber in 1937.

-It has been claimed that it was along this creek, not the Seine river, where the first settlements were built.
+It has been claimed that it was along this creek, not the Seine river, where the first settlements were built as early as the 3rd century BCE.
 The Gaulois are said to have settled here long before the Parisii tribe occupied the Ile de la Cite.

-There are several organizations attempting to re-vitalize and re-claim this river and the Mayor of Paris, Bertrand Delanoë, has supported the efforts.
+There are several organizations attempting to re-vitalize and re-claim this river and the Mayor of Paris has supported the efforts.

 This park has a fountain and a large pond, children's playgrounds, a football field and tennis courts.
 It also has a apiary, a bee-hive, of six colonies, two of which are in transparent hives making the activities of the bees available for viewing.
 It was founded in 1988 and maintained by the non-profit group called L'Abeille Parisienne, The Paris Bee.